Browser tests that understand your app

 Carbonate lets you create tests simply by using your application

-Our intelligent AI recorder lets you test your application in seconds, without having to write any code.
+Our intelligent AI recorder lets you create tests in seconds, without having to write any code.

 Your application